paulbricman/paulbricman.github.io/docs/tools/memnav.md

 Despite its promising performance, MemNav has several shortcomings which currently limit its potential in augmenting memory.
 First, it runs slow enough to feel unnatural as an extension of your memory.
 With a large corpus, it usually takes several solid seconds for results to be provided, depending on the task.
 However, clear trends in decreasing compute costs might solve this problem in the long run.

 {: .quote }
-In order to function as exosomatic memory, information retrieval systems must be so good so that retrieving information is like remembering.[^3]
+"In order to function as exosomatic memory, information retrieval systems must be so good so that retrieving information is like remembering." -- Gregory Newby[^3]

 Second, creating the knowledge base which underlies MemNav takes time.
 It requires a sustained regular commitment, and may become tedious.
 However, future methods will likely enable more efficient ways of recording memories.
 Using a speech-to-text service would easily triple the rate of transcribed words per minute.
 Wearable and handheld devices already bring in a multimedia dimension to the endeavor.
 Neural interfaces might obviate the need for words entirely.